AI agent memory: in-context, episodic, semantic, procedural

 result = crew.kickoff(inputs={"topic": "agent memory architectures"})

-This setup works immediately.
-The tradeoff: you can't easily swap ChromaDB for Pinecone or redirect SQLite to Postgres without forking CrewAI internals.
-For projects where the defaults fit, it's fast to ship.
-For production systems with specific infrastructure requirements, you'll feel the constraint early.
+This works immediately.
+The tradeoff is that you can't easily swap ChromaDB for Pinecone or redirect SQLite to Postgres without forking CrewAI internals.
+Fast to ship when the defaults fit, constraining the moment they don't.

 Example: LangGraph checkpointing config

 LangGraph persists state through checkpointers.
 It ships with InMemorySaver for development and first-class support for external backends.
-Two gotchas worth flagging up-front, since the official examples don't lead with them:
+Two gotchas worth flagging up-front, since the official examples bury them.

 pip install langgraph-checkpoint-sqlite.
 SqliteSaver.from_conn_string()is a context manager, not a constructor.
-Passing its return value straight intocompile()fails withTypeError: Invalid checkpointer.
-For long-lived processes, instantiate it directly from asqlite3connection instead.
+Pass its return value straight intocompile()and you getTypeError: Invalid checkpointer.
+For long-lived processes, instantiate it directly from asqlite3connection.

 # LangGraph 1.x - verified 2026-05-11